 Part Time Employees: For part-time benefited positions, the City provides health benefits for the employee only.
 Employees may purchase coverage for their eligible family members for medical and vision coverage through pre-tax payroll deduction.

-Non-Uniform, Fraternal Order of Police (FOP) and E-Team
+Non-Uniform and Fraternal Order of Police (FOP)

 Flexible Spending Account